Peter Graf: Conviction for tax evasion

-In May 1995, Peter and her daughter Steffi were accused by German authorities of tax evasion in the early years of her career.
+In May 1995, Peter and his daughter Steffi were accused by German authorities of tax evasion in the early years of her career.
 In her defense, she stated that her father had been in control of all her financial affairs during that period, with Peter himself admitted that his daughter had known nothing of her own tax matters at that time.
 Therefore, on 2 August 1995, he was taken into custody "on suspicion of tax evasion" and because there was a risk of escape and obfuscation of justice.
-He thus lost his position as manager and sports advisor to her daughter, who had to reorganize her financial affairs, emphasizing in several interviews that she would now take care of her financial and sporting affairs herself.
+He thus lost his position as manager and sports advisor to his daughter, who had to reorganize her financial affairs, emphasizing in several interviews that she would now take care of her financial and sporting affairs herself.

 The subsequent investigation and house searches resulted in Peter and a financial adviser, Joachim Eckhardt, both being convicted of tax evasion amounting to 12.3 million marks.
 This sum makes him the second-biggest prominent tax evader in Germany, only behind former Bayern Munich president Uli Hoeneß.
 He was sentenced to 45 months in jail, but he was eventually released early in early April 1998, after serving half of his sentence (25 months), including the time in pre-trial detention.